-Researchers have now shown links between periodontal infections and other diseases throughout the body.
-Current studies suggest that there is a link between periodontal (gum) disease, heart disease and other health conditions.
+Researchers are finding possible links between periodontal infections and other diseases throughout the body.
+Current studies suggest that there may be a link between periodontal (gum) disease, heart disease and other health conditions.
 In fact, research suggests that gum disease may be a more serious risk factor for heart disease than hypertension, smoking, cholesterol, gender and age.

-What Should I Do?
+What should I do?

 The American Heart Association: www.americanheart.org

-American Dental Association) American Dental Hygienists’ Association: www.adha.org
+American Dental Hygienists’ Association: www.adha.org

 CDA Journal v.
 28, No. 3, March 2000 National Institute of Dental & Craniofacial